-Salta Properties have begun the redevelopment of Preston Market as part of a new \$750 million residential and retail complex.
+- Salta Properties have plans for the redevelopment of Preston Market as part of a new \$750 million residential and retail complex.
 It is expected the development will expand and connect to the Preston railway station.
-This redevelopment will include residential, retail, traditional market and modern shopping facilities.
+This redevelopment will include residential, retail, traditional market and modern shopping facilities. - The North East Link project has earmarked the North portal supply is to be located near Lower Plenty Rd as one of their operational supply location which is within the JEN distribution boundary.
+The closest and most cost effective 22 kV supply point to the North portal operational supply is from the North Heidelberg zone substation.
+The customer demand during construction, and ongoing operational supply requirement for the operation of the new road assets is significant.

-With the available infrastructure, the new loads will be difficult and costly to supply at the 6.6kV voltage level.
+With the available infrastructure, the new loads will be difficult and costly to supply at the 6.6 kV voltage level.
 Additional new feeders will be difficult to establish, and if physically possible, will be at a significantly higher cost due to congestion in the surrounding areas as well as other assets in the ground for which adequate clearances must be maintained.
-As JEN is under a legal obligation (Distribution Licence) to make offers to connect customers and if those offers are accepted then, it may be necessary to install long runs of 22kV rated underground cables from a neighbouring zone substation through the 6.6kV supply area to supply new large customers.
+As JEN is under a legal obligation (Distribution Licence) to make offers to connect customers and if those offers are accepted then, it may be necessary to install long runs of 22 kV rated underground cables from a neighbouring zone substation through the 6.6 kV supply area to supply new large customers.